droonga/droonga.org/reference/message/index.md

 : An internal error of the Droonga Engine.
 General errors for any message type are:

   `501` `UnknownType`
-  : Means there is not adapter or handler for the `type`.
+  : Means there is no adapter or handler for the `type`.

 ### Body of error responses {#error-body}